 Software Switches

 The traditional network switches build with network operating system consisting the packet forwarding knowledge and routing intelligence were not suited for the functionality of Software-defined networks.
 The requirement for decoupling of control plane and data plane lead to the development of some new switches which were built to support the Southbound interface protocols.
 The basic functionality of these switches is to forward the data packets in the network as instructed by the SDN controller.
-When the new type of packet arrives at the switchport, switch encapsulates the received packet into OpenFlow protocol packet and forwards that packet to the SDN controller for processing and knowing the way to handle that packet.
-SDN controller processes the received packet and instructs the switch with controlling commands to forward or discard the received packet.
-Along with this SDN controller also register some set of forwarding flow rules on the switch.
+When a new type of packet arrives at the switchport, the switch encapsulates the received packet into an OpenFlow protocol packet and forwards that packet to the SDN controller for processing and knowing the way to handle that packet.
+The SDN controller processes the received packet and instructs the switch with controlling commands to forward or discard the received packet.
+Along with this SDN controller also registers a set of forwarding flow rules on the switch.
 Switches consists of some memory to store set of basic forwarding flow rules information, so that the SDN controller is not overpopulated with the control packets for each packet.

-Considering this functionality various different switches were developed to support the new Southbound interface protocols, mainly OpenFlow.
+Considering this functionality, various different switches were developed to support Southbound interface protocols, mainly OpenFlow.
 Some of the developed OpenFlow switches are Open vSwitch [33], Pica8 [34], OpenFlow SoftSwitch 1.3 [35] , LINC [36] and Indigo Virtual Switch (IVS) [37].
 First OpenFlow switch was developed in 2009 to support the OpenFlow protocol version 1.0.
 With the advancement of OpenFlow protocol, OpenFlow SoftSwitch 1.3 was designed to support the most stable version of OpenFlow protocol 1.3.
 It supported the components like OFdatapath, OFlib, Dpctl and OFprotocol.
 Pica8, an open switch software platform for hardware switching chips that includes the L2 and L3 stack and support for OpenFlow protocol.
 It provides an OpenFlow-compatible NOS that runs on a range of white box switch hardware.
 LINC is an open-source project to develop OpenFlow software switches.
 It is written in Erlang and has modular architecture.
 LINC supports OpenFlow protocol versions 1.2, 1.3 and 1.4.
 Indigo Virtual Switch is an open-source pure OpenFlow virtual switch developed for high performance and minimal administration.

-Among these software switches, Open vSwitch gained the more popularity for its multi-server virtualisation deployments in large scale virtualised environments.
+Among these software switches, Open vSwitch gained more popularity for its multi-server virtualisation deployments in large scale virtualised environments.
 It is designed to support multilayer production quality and is distributed under the Apache 2.0 license.
 It supports vast variety of operating systems such as Windows and Linux distribution like Ubuntu, Debian, Fedora and openSUSE.
 [38] Open vSwitch also supports the FreeBSD and NetBSD operating systems.
 Open vSwitch utilizes OpenFlow protocol to support the efficient management, virtual switch configuration and deploy QoS policies required to be implemented across a large scale networks.
 Along the new releases of OpenFlow protocol versions, the Open vSwitch versions were developed to support the latest versions of OpenFlow.
 Currently, it supports all the versions of OpenFlow protocol.
 As well, it supports other standard management protocols such as SNMP or NETCONF.
 Additionally, Open vSwitch provides interfaces to monitoring protocols such as NetFlow.
 Open vSwitch is primary switch for virtual SDN network emulator environment like Mininet.
 The following table lists the overview of OpenFlow protocol versions supported by each version of Open vSwitch.